Silverbug Silver Rounds

 Purchasing from Silver.com

 At Silver.com, we’re devoted to making the purchasing process as easy as possible.
 To that end, we accept a variety of payment methods to ensure that every purchase goes off without a hitch.
-Silver.com accepts Visa and MasterCard credit/debit cards, with an average processing time of one business day.
+Silver.com accepts all major credit/debit cards, with an average processing time of one business day.

 Paper checks are accepted by Silver.com, with a 4% discount applied compared to credit/debit purchases and an average processing time of four to six business days.
 Pay Pal and bank wire transfers are our newest forms of payment accepted.
-Each comes with a much higher maximum than other options, $60,000 and $100,000 respectively, and offers instantaneous processing.
+Each offers instantaneous processing.

 Once your payment has cleared and is marked “PAID,” we’ll release your Silverbug Silver Rounds to our fulfillment queue.
 All Silver.com products are packaged in discreet boxes for the protection of your products during the shipping process.
 We offer a tiered shipping scale that determines your rates based upon the purchase price of your products.
 All purchases over $3,000 in total receive free standard shipping and insurance, with expedited shipping available on all orders for an additional fee.